Heidi Quante: Education

 Quante attended the University of California, Berkeley and received a Bachelor of Arts in Cultural Anthropology and a Bachelor of Science in Ecology.

 Career

 Her artwork is divided into two practices.
 One is personal, exploring her emotional and physical interactions with the changing environment.
 The other consciously engages the public in participatory artworks ranging in size from one on one personal interactions to large scale global participatory artworks.
 Her artworks often address social and environmental issues like climate change.

-Organizations

 Creative Catalysts

 Quante founded Creative Catalysts in 2013.
 Creative Catalysts collaborates with experts from diverse disciplines: art, science, community organizing and multimedia to design new initiatives for social challenges including climate change.
 Their initiatives seek to raise awareness, inspire dialogue and spark action on pressing social and environmental issues.

+Artworks

 High Water Line

-Quante is the co director of High Water Line which supports individuals and communities at various levels to help them realize this innovative way of visualizing climate change.
+Quante is the co director of the High Water Line which supports individuals and communities at various levels to help them realize this innovative way of visualizing climate change.

+The Bureau of Linguistical Reality

+In 2014 Quante Co-Created the social engagement artwork The Bureau of Linguistical Reality with fellow artist Alicia Escott.
+The Bureau of Linguistical Reality is an ongoing social engagement artwork that collaborates with the public to create new words for feelings and experiences of living in the Anthropocene.